YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 - IJN Suruga joins the Guide as T1.5.

 - USS Bataan has been promoted to T0.5; given her un-CVL-like DPS and impressive support suite, she's amply deserved it.
+- IJN Kirishima has been promoted to T1; a very accomplished BC, well suited to mulching trash mobs and airstrikes while still pummeling enemy battleships, and one of the only big guns capable of barraging from the sidelines as well as she does from the middle.
+- IJN Kaga (BB) has been demoted to T1.5; way too much competition in T1 for her to still be worth a place there, the demotion brings her more in line with the original sidegrade she was to, Washington.
 - HMS Illustrious has been demoted to T2; she's too expensive and too weak to compete with other carriers, Langley and Bataan in primis, and her Air Superiorty isn't nearly enough to make up for it.

 - ALL IMAGES HAVE BEEN RESTORED.
 FINALLY.